 Here’s to the Crazy Ones

-A rallying cry is more than a tagline.
+A rallying cry is actually more than a tagline or a slogan.
 It has a deep meaning for the organization that transcends marketing and sales.

 In 1997 Apple launched its slogan, “Think Different.”
 The slogan became a rallying cry for the brand, and it still guides the company twenty years later.